-- This is your one-off opportunity to make a complete disclosure of all tax irregularities – in effect this is your chance to make a “clean breast of things”
+- This is your one-off opportunity to make a complete disclosure of all tax irregularities – in effect, this is your chance to make a “clean breast of things”

-- If you decide to take part of the Code of Practice 9 process, you must admit to deliberately not declaring all of your income.
+- If you decide to take part in the Code of Practice 9 process, you must admit to deliberately not declaring all of your income.
 This also includes deliberately making claims for tax reliefs, expenses or VAT that you know are incorrect and not due – you should never lose sight of the word “deliberate” in this context.
 It will drive the nature, scale and outcome of any subsequent disclosure you make

 - That you also need to declare any non-deliberate errors as part of the COP 9 / CDF procedure.